Pregnancy and Childbirth

-- Use of face masks for outpatient check-ups, during ultrasound scans, in the midwife consultations, in Pregnancy Clinic 1 and in Maternity Clinic 1
+- Use of face masks is mandatory for outpatient check-ups, during ultrasound scans, in the midwife consultations, in Pregnancy Clinic 1 and in Maternity Clinic 1

-All pregnant women and their partners/companions are encouraged, from week 39 + 5 days of pregnancy, to be inoculated every other day until birth.
+All pregnant women are encouraged, from week 39 + 5 days of pregnancy, to be inoculated every other day until birth.
 The inoculation takes place at the 'Corona Podeklinik' at Herlev Hospital.

 'Corona Podeklinikken' at Herlev Hospital

 Borgmester Ib Juuls Vej 29 (Entrance marked with 29B)

 16:15-18:00 (last arrival: 17:30).
 It is not necessary to book an

 - If You have a planned induction of labour, the inoculation is to be performed the day before, so the result is present at the date of induction.

 - For pregnant women with a planned caesarean section, the inoculation is to be performed two days before the caesarean section, so that the result is present at the time of admission.